sheedy/rizzo/README.md

 * Try to avoid single character variable names, words are easier to read and we can leave minification to a minifier

-* Don't use comma first
+* Please don't use comma first

 * Name collections (arrays, objects, sets, maps) in plural, ie: `badger` is a thing, `badgers` is a collection of things

-* test for truthiness:
+* Use truthiness to your advantage:

     ```javascript
     if (collection.length) ...